North American river otter

 At the Detroit Zoo

 The river otter’s fur color ranges from white to grey, brown and black.
-It has a long streamlined body, a thick tail that can be up to 21 inches long and short legs.
+It has a long, cylindrical, streamlined body, which can weigh 10-30 pounds, and can reach 2-3 feet in length, not including the tail, which can be 1-1.5 feet long.
+The aquatic mammal sports short, dense, waterproof fur, profuse whiskers and short legs.
 The otter’s strong tail and webbed feet help propel it through the water, which makes it a great swimmer.

 Scientific name: Lontra canadensis

 Habitat: Estuaries, ponds, lakes, rivers, wetlands and along marine coasts

 Size: 2-3 feet long (not including the tail); the tail can be 1-1.5 feet long

 Diet: The North American river otter is a carnivore and eats fish, turtles, crabs, mollusks, birds, oysters, shellfish, crayfish, frogs, rodents and insects.

 Reproduction: Gestation 60 days; litter of two to four pups